 Before you can accomplish your goals, you need to plan how to reach them.
-A work plan creates a clear path to those desired outcomes.
-Along that path will be resources, constraints and other elements that need to be identified.
+A work plan creates a clear path to those desired goals and objectives.
+Along that path will be resources, constraints and other elements that need to be described in your plan.

 Of course, the work plan won’t be written and initiated by a single person.
 It’s an action plan for a project team that should eventually be submitted to board members and stakeholders for approval.
 Once all is said and done, then you can continue building out the rest of your work plan.

 Clearly a work plan is pretty important, so let’s dig deeper into how to make one and get it approved.

 What Is a Project Work Plan?

 A project work plan is a project management plan by another name.
-When done properly, your work plan will clearly articulate and outline the steps needed to achieve a department-level or company-level end goal by baking in milestones, deliverables, resources, budgetary requirements and a timeline to weave it all together.
+When done properly, your project work plan will clearly articulate and outline the steps needed to achieve the goals and objectives of a project by baking in tasks, milestones, deliverables, resources, budgetary requirements and a timeline to weave it all together.

 It’s usually best suited for large projects and initiatives, but can really be used on any level.
 Before beginning your work plan, consider using SMART goals: create goals that are Specific, Measurable, Achievable, Relevant and Time-related.
 This should help you start your plan off on the right foot.